microsoft/vstest-docs/docs/extensions/datacollector.md

 ```

 ### DataCollectionEvents
-DataCollectors can choose to subscribe to any of the four events exposed by `DataCollectionEvents`
+DataCollectors can choose to subscribe to the following events exposed by `DataCollectionEvents`
 1. TestSessionStart : Raised when test execution session starts.
 2. TestSessionEnd : Raised when test execution session ends.
 3. TestCaseStart : Raised when test case execution starts.